 Please note: Not all characters are accepted in the values for these fields.
 Please see the accepted values section of the Media Tag Generator help article for what is supported for each field.

-If you submit a value with an unaccepted character, than the Salesforce DMP servers won't be able to process it, and none of the data will be collected for that impression.
+If you submit a value with an unaccepted character, than the Audience Studio servers won't be able to process it, and none of the data will be collected for that impression.
 It is also important to note that all of these trackers are URLs, so values need to be properly URL-encoded as well.

 Since the data collected is used in the Campaign Performance reports, you want to use values that would make sense to your company when the reports are reviewed.
 If you don’t include a field, such as say the Site ID, than when you clicked into a report that looked at sites, you wouldn’t see any data for your email campaigns.
 That’s fine, and in some situations, might be the best option.
 With that in mind, you should decide which if any of the optional fields you’d like to use.